nkeilar/ccproxy-dolphin/README.md

 ## 📚 Responsible Use

+**Disclaimer**: This is a personal project created for research and experimentation.
+It does not represent the views or positions of Anthropic, xAI, or any other companies.
+Use at your own discretion.

 ccproxy-dolphin is designed as a professional developer productivity tool.
 While it enables system prompt customization, users should:

 - **Respect API Provider Terms**: Ensure your usage complies with both Anthropic's and xAI's terms of service